 The amendments require companies to disclose their material accounting policies rather than their significant accounting policies.
 Accounting policy information, together with other information, is material when it can reasonably be expected to influence decisions of primary users of general purpose financial statements.
-The Company does not expect this amendment to have any significant impact in its financial statements.
+The Company has evaluated that this amendment doest not have any significant impact in its financial statements.